 It looks like voice assistant Cortana is going to have some competition.
 What’s more, the competition has been created by Microsoft themselves – the company has invested into developing a Chinese online assistant, called Laiye.
 Its functionality is very similar to Cortana.
 Laiye was created by the start-up of the same name which is also being supported by some local companies.
 The amount of money, invested into the project by Microsoft, is unknown.
-However, just when the development of Laiye was only starting, the start-up managed to raise more than $4 mil.
+However, just when the development of Laiye was only starting, the start-up managed to raise more than $4 million.

 A Mobile assistant Laiye is an artificial intelligence (AI) programme that helps the user with daily activities and does basic stuff, like ordering a certain service, reminding about an event or call a taxi.
 Right now, Chinese users can download this programme as an app for iPhones and Android smartphones.
 It’s also available in the popular Chinese messenger WeChat.